 Symptoms of neuromyelitis optica spectrum disorder include visual loss, muscle spasms, paraparesis or quadriparesis, and incontinence.

 Specific characteristic presentations include

-Severe bilateral optic neuritis that involves the optic chiasm, causing loss of vision in the horizontal half of the visual field (altitudinal visual field defect) or loss of acuity (20/200 or worse)
+Severe bilateral optic neuritis that involves the optic chiasm, causing loss of vision in the horizontal half (upper or lower) of the visual field (altitudinal visual field defect) or loss of acuity (20/200 or worse)

 A complete spinal cord syndrome, particularly with paroxysmal tonic spasms

 An area postrema syndrome, causing intractable hiccups or nausea and vomiting (the area postrema is a structure that controls vomiting and is located on the floor of the 4th ventricle)

 Acute transverse myelitis Acute Transverse Myelitis Acute transverse myelitis is acute inflammation of gray and white matter in one or more adjacent spinal cord segments, usually thoracic.
 Causes include multiple sclerosis, neuromyelitis optica... read more extending over ≥ 3 contiguous spinal cord segments

 Diagnosis of neuromyelitis optica spectrum disorder usually includes brain and spinal cord MRI and visual evoked potentials (1 Diagnosis reference Neuromyelitis optica spectrum disorder is a demyelinating disorder that predominantly affects the eyes and spinal cord but can affect other structures in the central nervous system (CNS) that... read more ).

 The following features help distinguish neuromyelitis optica from multiple sclerosis (MS):